Uvalde mom sues police, gunmaker in school massacre

 “My baby never made it out of the school,” she said.
 “There’s no accountability or transparency.
 There’s nothing being done.”

 The lawsuit accuses the city, the school district and several police departments of a “complete failure” to follow active shooter protocols and violations of the victims’ constitutional rights by “barricading them” inside two classrooms with the killer for more than an hour.
-The city, school district and police did not immediately return messages seeking comment.
+The city said it doesn’t comment on pending litigation and the school district and police did not immediately return messages.

 Torres is being helped by the legal arm of the group Everytown for Gun Safety.
 Her suit also names the manufacturer of the AR-style semiautomatic rifle that Salvador Ramos used to fire more than 100 rounds in the horrific mass shooting.